 How to Watch the WNBA on Saturday: TV Channel, Game Times and Odds

-Today's WNBA schedule features two contests, including the matchup between the Indiana Fever and the Las Vegas Aces.
+Today's WNBA slate has two exciting matchups in store.
+Among those contests is the Connecticut Sun playing the Las Vegas Aces.

 Catch live WNBA games, plus tons of other sports and shows, with a free trial to Fubo!